HDBuzz

 A new upcoming trial (!) to replace lost cells

-Up next is Leslie Thompson - a total rockstar in the HD space.
+Up next is Leslie Thompson – a total rockstar in the HD space.
 She was part of the team that went to Venezuela to help identify the gene that causes HD and runs a productive HD lab that works on various aspects of HD.
-One of the models she uses to study HD is stem cells.
+One of the models she uses to study HD is stem cellsstem cells Cells that can divide into cells of different types.

 For a long time now, one idea people have had to treat degenerative brain disease like HD, is to replace the cells that are lost over time – something called cell therapy.
 There are a lot of different ways scientists are researching this approach, including adding cells back with surgery.